alxspiker/Pi-Developer-Handbook/README.md

-# Pi-Developer-Documentation
+# Pi-Developer

 Enhanced documentation and SDK development resources for building applications on the Pi Network.

 **How to Contribute**

-We welcome your contributions to improve and expand Pi-Developer-Documentation!
+We welcome your contributions to improve and expand Pi-Developer!
 Please follow these guidelines:

 * **Fork the repository:** Create your own copy of the project on GitHub.
 * **Create a branch:**  Make your changes in a separate branch (e.g., `feature-new-sdk-tooling` or `fix-api-docs-typo`).